 Our camp sits on 170 acres of forest along the shores of pristine Long Lake in New Auburn, Wisconsin.
 Our shore faces west giving us a beautiful sunset over the lake nearly every evening.

-We are excited to announce that all of the registration for camp this summer will be done online!
-Registration starts on January 2nd at 10am.
+All of the registration for camp this summer will be done online!
 If you have questions regarding our programs or are wondering if Camp Manitou is the right fit for your child, please feel free to contact me.

 See you this summer!

 Our talented, bright, and caring staff serve as ideal role models for campers.
 Staff are carefully screened, well-trained, and often come back for many summers.
 Many are homegrown and understand the value of camp from their own experiences.
 All staff are required to obtain CPR, First-Aid, and AED certifications.
 Many are also lifeguard certified.
 All staff go through a rigorous week-long training at camp that covers managing group dynamics, addressing homesickness, practicing safety procedures and using techniques for ensuring a positive experience for all campers.
 All staff receive periodic in-services and reviews to ensure consistent quality leadership.

 Camp Manitou employs two health supervisors who live on-site during the summer.
 They are responsible for overseeing First Aid, administering medications and managing any emergency situations.
 Camp also utilizes a consulting physician to review our procedures and to reference for health-related questions.
 All camp counselors are CPR, First Aid, and AED certified.
 Counselors are trained to supervise campers’ needs and ensure that campers wear sunscreen and bug spray and drink enough water.